 What is the position where the company is trading rather than investing?

-Profits from property trading, ie buying to re-sell or to develop and sell, are not treated as capital gains but, instead, represent trading income subject to UK corporation tax at 20%.
+Profits from property trading (ie buying to re-sell or to develop and sell) are not taxed as capital gains but, instead, represent trading income subject to UK corporation tax at 19% (17% from April 2020).